-Participation in this study will last up to approximately 6 weeks, including a screening, dosing (inpatient), and follow-up period (out-patient).
-If you are part of the food effect cohort, your participation will be approximately 7 weeks.
+Participation in this study will last up to approximately 7 weeks, including a screening, dosing (inpatient), and follow-up period (out-patient).
 If you wish to participate in this study, you will be asked to sign this consent form before any study assessments can be performed.

 The details of the study and tests performed are discussed and shown below.
 During the screening period, assessments will be done to check whether the study is suitable for you.
-The day you have your dose of ABI-6250 (or placebo) is called Day 1 and all other days are counted back or forward from this.
-If you are part of a food effect cohort (A6 or A7), Day 1 will be when you receive each dose.
+The day you have your first dose of ABI-6250 (or placebo) is called Day 1 and all other days are counted back or forward from this.